Salishoma/javacertpreps/mainmodule/src/PREPDOCS.md

 These functions are used along with primitive specialized versions of streams such as IntStream, DoubleStream, and LongStream.

 ###Sealed classes
+The release of Java SE 17 introduced sealed classes (JEP 409).
+This feature enables more fine-grained inheritance control in Java.
+N.B.: Sealed classes were introduced as a preview in Java 15
 ```java
 public abstract sealed class DocType { }
 ```
-Ideally, a sealed class must have a permits clause but there is an exception to this rule.
-If you define a subclass of a sealed class in the same source file, the permits clause is not needed.
+Ideally, a sealed class must have a 'permits' clause but there is an exception to this rule.
+If you define a subclass of a sealed class in the same source file, the 'permits' clause is not needed.
 For example, if the Java source file containing the above definition also contains the following definition, the above definition would be valid: final class Pdf extends DocType{ }
 A sealed class can never be final.

 ###Records
+Record wa introduced in Java 14, important points on Java records.\
-Important points on Java records  A record declaration specifies a new record class, a restricted kind of class that defines a simple aggregate of values.
+A record declaration specifies a new record class, a restricted kind of class that defines a simple aggregate of values.
 A record declaration implicitly creates instance fields, which are private and final.
 It also implicitly creates public accessor methods for these fields.
 Together, the fields and the corresponding methods are called record "components".
 An accessor method is a method with the same name as the record field and an empty formal parameter list.
 Such methods act as the getter methods for those fields.
 For example:
 ```java
 public record Student(
 int id, //record component